South Dakota House moves to impeach AG after fatal crash

 PIERRE, S.D.
-(AP) — South Dakota House lawmakers on Tuesday began impeachment proceedings against the state’s attorney general, who is facing misdemeanor charges for striking and killing a man with his car.
+(AP) — South Dakota House lawmakers on Tuesday began impeachment proceedings against the state’s attorney general, who is facing misdemeanor charges for striking and killing a man with his car and is already under pressure to resign.

-Republican lawmakers introduced a resolution in the House to impeach the state’s top law enforcement officer, Jason Ravnsborg, after he indicated Monday he would not heed calls for his resignation.
+A bipartisan group of lawmakers filed a resolution in the House to impeach the state’s top law enforcement officer, Jason Ravnsborg, after he indicated Monday he would not heed calls for his resignation.

 The resolution also stated that Ravnsborg’s conduct following the crash was “unbecoming” and his “statements and actions failed to meet the standard” of his office.

+“When we started looking through and thinking about the duties that the attorney general owes to the people of South Dakota, and I think he owes a special duty to protect the people and uphold the laws.
+And I think that the actions in these incidents fell short of that duty,” said Rep. Will Mortensen, who represents the area where the crash occurred and who sponsored the impeachment resolution.

-Shortly before the impeachment resolution was filed, Gov. Kristi Noem joined the chorus of people calling for him to step down.
+Shortly before the impeachment resolution was filed, Gov. Kristi Noem called for him to step down.
+The governor’s spokesman Ian Fury said she also supports the impeachment resolution.

 “Now that the investigation has closed and charges have been filed, I believe the Attorney General should resign,” Noem said in a statement.

+“As an attorney and a Lt.
+Colonel in the Army Reserves, AG Ravnsborg has fought for the rule of law and personal liberties and would hope that he is afforded the same right and courtesy,” Deaver said in a statement.

+While Ravnsborg has not been convicted of any crimes, Mortensen said he felt it was the “right time” to begin impeachment after looking through the publicly available evidence and prosecutors announced their charging decision.

-It would take a simple majority to advance the impeachment charges to the Senate.
+It would take a simple majority in the House to advance the impeachment charges to the Senate.
 There, it would require two-thirds of senators to convict and remove him from office.
+State law requires senators to wait 20 days from when the attorney general receives a copy of the impeachment charges before beginning the trial.
 Noem would get to appoint a replacement if Ravnsborg leaves or is removed from office.

 The attorney general, who was elected to his first term in 2018, was driving home to Pierre from a Republican fundraiser late on Sept.
 12 when he struck and killed Boever, who was walking on the shoulder of the highway.
 Ravnsborg initially told authorities that he thought he had struck a deer or another large animal and said he searched the unlit area with a cellphone flashlight.
 He said he didn’t realize he had killed a man until the next day when he returned to the accident scene.

-Note: This story has been corrected to show that the resolution to impeach the attorney general has been filed in the House, but not formally introduced.